hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 - `Foreground / Strong` for headings and secondary links
 - `Foreground / Primary` for body text
 - `Foreground / Faint` for less prominent text and UI elements.
-- `Foreground / Action` for primary call to actions such as links
+- `Foreground / Action` for primary call to action such as links

 ![Image showing different text based components with their color tokens associated to them](/assets/foundations/color/colors-foreground-examples.png)